emilyriederer/website/content/post/convo-dbt/index.md

 </div>

-Instead, developers may also define custom tests as SQL `select` statements which returns only records that fail the test.
+Instead, developers may also define custom tests as SQL `SELECT` statements which returns only records that fail the test.
 Like data models, tests may also use Jinja and macros.
 This allows us to abstract some of our data validation tests to target all variables with a specific naming convention (and, thus, performance contract) at any arbitrary point in the pipeline.

 For example, in the `model_monitor` data model shown in the last section, we explicitly cast all variables that start with `n` to be integers.
 However, before we do this, we should probably ensure that these fields are truly "integer-like"; otherwise, if we are casting values that have unexpected fractional components, we are simply masking inaccurate data.